CREDIT INFORMATION (PRIVACY) POLICY

-Following a successful request, access will be provided by the Privacy Compliance Manager, who will facilitate the provision of a print out of the information stored in the company’s Specialist Lending System.
+Following your successful request, access will be provided by the Privacy Compliance Manager, who will facilitate the provision of a printout of your information stored in the company’s Specialist Lending System.
 This printout will be emailed or posted to you, as you may request.
-Any denial of access will be in writing, with the reason/s explained and details of the company’s internal disputes resolution process, relevant external resolution scheme and the Office of the Australian Information Commission, to which a complaint may be lodged if the company’s explanation is not considered satisfactory.
+Any denial of access will be in writing, with the reason/s explained and details of the company’s internal disputes resolution process, relevant external resolution scheme and the Office of the Australian Information Commission, to which you may lodge a complaint if not satisfied with the company’s explanation.

-The Privacy Compliance Manager will be pleased to amend the file within 30 days but, in most cases, will require appropriate evidence to support the request.
-Please note that, in the exercise of this correction duty, the Privacy Compliance Manager is lawfully entitled to consult with a credit reporting body and/or another credit provider, as relevant.
-Any entity consulted in the process will be informed in writing of any correction.
+The Privacy Compliance Manager will be pleased to amend the file within 30 days but, in most cases, will require appropriate evidence from you to support your request.
+Please note that, in the exercise of this correction duty, the Privacy Compliance Manager is lawfully entitled to consult with a credit reporting body and/or another credit provider.
+You, and any entity consulted in the process, will be informed in writing of any correction.

 There are 3 ways you may complain:

 - Verbally, or in writing, to our Privacy Manager.

-- If you are not satisfied with the Internal Disputes Manager’s response is not considered satisfactory, a complaint can be lodged either with the Privacy Commissioner, at the Office of the Australian Information Commission, contact details –
+- If you are not satisfied with the Internal Disputes Manager’s response you can lodge a complaint either with the Privacy Commissioner, at the Office of the Australian Information Commission, contact details –

 Office of the Australian Information Commission